MariloyH/Cryptocurrencies/README.md

         3. Clustering data using K-means Algorithm
         4. Visualizing Results.

-Use unsupervised machine learning techniques to analyze cryptocurrency data.

 # Results
 From the original 1,253 cryptocurrencies in the original data file, after the filtering process we worked with only 532 cryptos.
 Then I reduced data dimensions  to three principal components and I created a new DataFrame.
 In the next deliverable I plot an Elbow Curve using to find the best value for clustering groups.
 After that,in order to prepare the data for the clustering process.